chrisdebian/MOROW/README.md

 - [ ] Ideally cross-platform development (IOS/ Android/?)

 Nick Whitelegg- Made a previous attempt at Android mobile app, with the aim of mapping ROWs in England and Wales.
-It shows OSM-mapped paths overlaid on open council data, allowing users to identify gaps – and with a background layer of OS Open Data or historic maps; the latter may no longer work. https://gitlab.com/nickw1/mapthepaths-android
+It shows OSM-mapped paths overlaid on open council data, allowing users to identify gaps – and with a background layer of OS Open Data or historic maps; the latter may no longer work. https://gitlab.com/nickw1/mapthepaths-android.
+MOROW Investigation work is here https://gitlab.com/nickw1/mapthepaths-android/-/commits/morow-investigation

 Nick suggested we might want to look at https://mapthepaths.org.uk/app.html for what it can do, as of now.
 The https://mapthepaths.org.uk/ site might also be of interest.